Guidance for other countries

 The documents should be read as a supplement the so called LIRA guidance on legislation, institutional structures and funding for preventive chemical control that was produced by the UN Environmental Programme (UNEP) in collaboration with the Swedish Chemicals Agency.

 The documents are in English and they are part of the guidance series "Guidance on national chemicals control for other countries".
+We are planning to provide the guidance documents also in French and Spanish.
+Some of the guidance documents in French and Spanish are already available below.

 If you have questions regarding the content of the guidance documents or would like to discuss any issue related to them, do not hesitate to contact us.
-If your country is qualified for development aid according to OECD/DAC and have questions regarding establishment and development of your national chemicals control, we can also offer advice on such issues through e-mail, telephone etc. Read more about our helpdesk for countries
+If your country is qualified for development aid according to OECD/DAC and have questions regarding establishment and development of your national chemicals control, we can also offer advice on such issues through e-mail, telephone etc. Read more about our helpdesk for countries.

 The guidance documents are also used in the Advanced International Traning Program (ITP) and other trainings and workshops.